-The best perfumes work with your body chemistry, and just a whiff of it can be a whimsical experience.
+The best perfume work with your body chemistry and just a whiff of it can be a whimsical experience.
 You can use different scents and ingredients from the supermarket or convenience store to make your very own non-toxic, signature perfume right at home.
 These DIY perfume recipes are straightforward and can be great gift ideas for friends and loved ones.

-Before we delve into how to make a simple perfume at home, here are some crucial facts you need to know about the basics of perfume notes.
+Before we delve into making a simple perfume oil at home, here are some crucial facts you need to know about the basics of perfume notes.
 Perfume notes are separated into three classes:

 Top notes represent the first impression of your fragrance.
 They’re generally the lightest of all notes and fade the quickest.
 The most common ones include citrus, herbs, and bright fruits like berries.